TevansZAP/RoleSearch/README.md

 # Project Role Search

-A modern web app for extracting and analyzing employee names and roles from uploaded TXT, PDF, and DOCX files using OpenAI’s GPT-4o API.
-Supports single file and folder uploads, employee search, and robust streaming output.
+A local application for extracting and analyzing employee names and roles from uploaded TXT, PDF, and DOCX files using OpenAI’s GPT-4o API.
+Supports single file and folder uploads, employee search, and streaming output.

 ## Features

 - Upload and analyze TXT, PDF, or DOCX files
 - Upload entire folders (including subfolders)
 - Extracts and groups employees and their project roles
-- Search/filter by employee names in folder mode
+- Search by employee names in folder mode
-- Modern, responsive UI
 - Uses OpenAI GPT-4o for analysis (API key required)
-- Supports streaming output for fast feedback

 ## Getting Started